jonathanHuwP/CrystalGrowthTracker/README.md

 #### run the software

-Open an Anaconda shell and navigate to the CrystalGrowthTracker directory then type:
+Open an Anaconda shell and navigate to the CrystalGrowthTracker directory then, activate the enviroment:
+`conda activate cgt`

+To run the software:

 `python .\run_cgt.py`